TobiWestermann/OutOfPhase/README.md

 ren YourPluginName.* YourNewProjectName.*
 ```

-6. Add your new subdiretory to the main CMakeLists.txt (in main directory AudioDev) file
+6. Add your new subdiretory to the main CMakeLists.txt (in main directory YourDevDir (e.g. AudioDev)) file
 7. add or remove add_compile_definitions to your intention (Do you need a preset manager (default is yes),
                                                             Do you need a midi-keyboard display (default is no))
 8. Test if the template builds (should without error) and start coding your plugin